schlezes/vue-cli-emit/README.md

 The key to success is by way of the chg() $emit, $event.target that is passed upward from the child A.vue and made available in the methods: log() function in the parent App.vue.

 There is a 2nd component, B.vue component that just serves as a placeholder.
 No $emits on this component.

+With the B.vue component a click event will also expand the width by 1.25 times; however, in this case, the click event render method is held internally to the B.vue component.